-Note 11 - Risk Management
+Note 10 - Risk Management

 The District is exposed to various risks of loss related to torts: theft of, damage to and destruction of assets; errors and omissions; and personal injuries.
 The risk of loss is covered by commercial insurance.
 There have been no significant reductions in insurance coverage from the prior year.
-Settlement amounts have not exceeded insurance coverage for the current year or the three prior years.
+Settlement amounts have not exceeded insurance coverage for the current year.